-Posted on behalf of The Bell Law Firm, PLLC on Apr 29, 2012 in Nursing Home Information
+Posted on behalf of Stewart Bell, PLLC on Apr 29, 2012 in Nursing Home Information

 There are a lot of factors West Virginia residents should consider when choosing a nursing home: proximity to family members and friends who will visit regularly, cost and so forth.
 Given the frequency of reports detailing horrific instances of nursing home abuse , however, it is also a decision that demands a great deal of research.
 But even then, even after doing everything possible to make sure your loved one will receive the kind of care he or she deserves -- actually choosing a nursing home requires more than just a little faith and trust.

 In numerous previous blog posts, we've talked about important factors and actions people can take to make the best choice for their loved ones.
 Today we want to highlight one more item to consider: nursing home plans for natural disasters and emergencies.